hageyahhoo/Agile2020/Agile2020.md

 #### 2. REBUILD THE FAILURE DETECTION SYSTEM WITH KARATE
 Next, the team and we SET team started to look for and evaluate proper tools which would meet our needs and preferences together.

-After 1 month's research and evaluation, the team and we SET team agreed on using "Karate" [12].
+After one month's research and evaluation, the team and we SET team agreed on using "Karate" [12].
 Karate is an open-sourced framework which focuses on API testing.
 It provides features that make testing RESTful APIs, Thrift [13], and gRPC [14] easier.
 We can implement test scripts with Gherkin syntax [15] and BDD (Behavior-Driven Development) [16] style.
 The team members favored its readability, maintainability, and extensibility points.

 After the decision to use Karate, the team and we SET team started rewriting all test scripts from JUnit to Karate collaboratively.
 At first, we SET team implemented examples, provided them to the team members, and taught the team members points to use Karate.
 Soon after these preparations, the team members became able to implement test scripts by their own.

-It took 3 months to rewrite all test scripts from JUnit to Karate.
+It took three months to rewrite all test scripts from JUnit to Karate.
 However, just rebuilding the failure detection system was not enough became it established in the team.
 <br />

 #### 3. EXERCISE PROCESS IMPROVEMENTS WITH THE TEAM